IvoFacundo/ivofacundo.github.io/_pages/media.md

 * The **Mannheimer Morgen** writes a little portrait about my PhD program [link] [pdf]
 * The **Börsenzeitung** features a guest article by my co-author Alexander Kempf on our work on emotions: [Die rosarote Brille der Anleger](www.boersen-zeitung.de/index.php?li=1&artid=2010056038&artsubm=bz&subm=ausgaben&ersch_datum=2010-03-23) [pdf]

-_Some of the articles are behing paywalls.
+_Some of the articles are behing paywalls or not accessible from specific countries.
 Have a look at the pdfs instead._

 ## Investment blogs